Follow Us

 Objectives:

-At the conclusion of this session, participants will be able to:
+At the end of this activity participants should be able to:

 • Define foundational models, generative AI, and agentic AI, and distinguish these paradigms from traditional supervised AI approaches in pathology.